Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/builder-pattern.md

 	.Show();
 ```

+> [!IMPORTANT]
+> At this stage in the lifecycle, the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) defined by [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[Instance](xref:@ActiproUIRoot.Controls.UserPromptBuilder.Instance) is fully configured by the builder.
+Any changes made to the builder configuration at this point *will not* be applied to the control.

+### BeforeShow Callback

+This callback is invoked before attempting to show the prompt.
+At this point, the [RequestedDisplayMode](xref:@ActiproUIRoot.Controls.UserPromptBuilder.RequestedDisplayMode) has been evaluated and the [ActualDisplayMode](xref:@ActiproUIRoot.Controls.UserPromptBuilder.ActualDisplayMode) is assigned.
+This callback could be used to further customize the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) based on how it will be displayed.

-### AfterInitializeWindow Callback
+### AfterInitializeWindow Callback (Dialogs Only)

-This callback is invoked to finalize the [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) that will host the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) as a modal dialog.
+When displayed as a [Dialog](xref:@ActiproUIRoot.Controls.UserPromptDisplayMode.Dialog), this callback is invoked to finalize the [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) that will host the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) as a modal dialog.
 The callback is invoked after the window is initially configured.

 ```csharp
 var result = await UserPromptBuilder.Configure()